 - Natural and recycled arts and crafts projects.

-Date: The second and third weeks of July.
-Check calendar for exact dates.
+Date: The third and fourth weeks of July.

 Cash or check accepted; sorry, no credit/debit cards.